Differentially Private Set Union: Conclusions and open problems

 \section{Conclusions and open problems}

-We initiated the study of differentially private set union problem, which has many real-world applications.
-We designed better algorithms for the problem using the notion of contractive update policy as a guiding principle.
-One immediate question is to give theoretical guarantees on the size of set union produced by our algorithms.
-A more interesting and significantly challenging question is to design instance optimal algorithms for the problem.
-Given the ubiquitous nature of this problem, we believe that it is a worthwhile direction to explore.
+We initiated the study of \emph{differentially private set union} (DPSU), which has many real-world applications.
+We designed better algorithms for this problem using the notion of `contractive update policy' as a guiding principle.
+In our experiments, we demonstrated that our algorithms significantly outperform previous state-of-the-art algorithms.
+Algorithms based on Gaussian noise such as \textsc{Weighted Gaussian} and \textsc{Policy Gaussian} do much better than algorithms based on Laplace noise.
+In particular, the \textsc{Policy Gaussian} algorithm with \textsc{$\ell_1$-descent} update policy emerges as a clear winner across a range of scenarios.

+It would be interesting to find other contractive update policies which perform better than those we present in this paper.
+Another important open question is to explore how to parallelize our algorithms to enable them in scenarios where the input data is enormous and distributed across many machines.
+The policy based algorithms we introduce in this paper are harder to parallelize than algorithms like \textsc{Weighted Gaussian}.
+One possibility is to consider a hybrid approach, where each machine uses a policy based approach to update weights and the weights across machines are aggregated naively.